Nadia Murad's vow to take ISIS to court, and her heartbreaking return home

 And there might be similar stacks of evidence of the crimes against the Yazidis, but Clooney feared securing it was a race against time.

 Amal Clooney: You had mass graves that weren't secured, where the Yazidis knew their relatives were buried and nobody was exhuming them.
 And also, I noticed that witnesses were becoming more and more reluctant to speak out as time went by.
 So, you know, there was only so much we could do as a small team of lawyers.
 And we said, "This is the responsibility of the U.N. and it's the responsibility of the most powerful body within the U.N., which is the Security Council."

 Scott Pelley: Had you ever heard of the U.N.
 Security Council?

 In 2015, just a year after we met her, Nadia Murad asked the security council to hold ISIS accountable.

 Nadia Murad (Translation): I've seen what they've done to boys and girls, all those who commit the crime of trafficking and genocide need to be brought to justice."

 The security council voted to approve a first step.
 In 2017, it created an investigative team to collect evidence of ISIS's crimes in Iraq.
-This spring the team began exhuming some of the 202 mass graves that are known.
+The team began exhuming some of the 202 mass graves that are known.
 Now, the question is, whether the evidence will ever be heard.
 Iraqi courts are convicting thousands of ISIS suspects of terrorism.
 But none has been tried for the crime of genocide against the Yazidis.

 Small pockets of ISIS fighters remain in Syria and Iraq.
 But U.S. And Iraqi troops have shattered ISIS as a cohesive military force.